int19h/jbomohi/dict/poiklo/comments.md

 programming languages.
 There are a couple of languages where counting starts by 1.
 I have removed that part of the sentence from the notes.

+## 2014-12-07T22:20:11Z — Ilmen (comment 1475, on definition 63897, in reply to 1471)

+Re: Offset?

+Wuzzy wrote:
+> A string is an arbitrary sequence of characters (see {lerpoi}).
+The
+> closest equivalent in Lojban for this are zoi-quotes, not lu-quotes.
+> Your “lu” seems a bit contrived, since spacing in Lojban is a bit
+> liberal.
+Thus, “lu mi ti do dunda li'u” is (and should be) treated as
+> identical to “lu mitido dunda li'u”.
+Unless you invent a rule to count
+> positions in “lu” strings, I suggest to avoid “lu” and “lo'u”
+> quotes as sumti for poiklo.
+>
+> I think that poiklo is most useful with zoi-quotes.

+I think lu-quotes are either lerpoi (phoneme sequences), or vlapoi (word sequences).
+If they are lerpoi, there needs to be a default spacing, probably either fully-spaced Lojban or spaceless Lojban, so that «lu mi ti dunda do li'u» is considered as identical to «lumitidúndadoli'u».
+If the default is spaceless Lojban, then no matter how many space do you put in the lu-quote, the resulting lerpoi would contain spaceless Lojban.
+If lu-quotes are vlapoi, there's no spacing issue though, because each word is in a different slot in the sequence.